Ashvala/Jie/README.md

-# CsSocket
+# Jie

-This is the repository for CsSocket development.
-CsSocket (AKA Jie, for now) is my original research that allows for people to jam over the internet.
+This is all the code for Jie!

+Jie is my final thesis project at Berklee and part of my research into how to create music over the internet in a slightly brute-force way!
+This is based on my work that was shown at the Third International Csound Conference.

 # Bug reports, fixes and feature requests:

 For this, please use the GitHub Issue Tracking system and report any bugs that you find.
-If you have a bug fix that you would like to add, please put in a pull request!
+If you have a bug fix that you would like to add, please put in a pull request.
+Let's make jamming fun again.

 # A bit of documentation: